 16. A portable powerbank

-A travel adapter is a must when travelling through areas that use different electric plugs than you’re used to at home.
-The Pro World Travel Adapter is especially helpful for digital nomads or people taking extended trips through several regions – it works in more than 220 countries!
+The Pro World Travel Adapter is helpful for digital nomads or people taking extended trips through several regions that use different plugs – it works in more than 220 countries!